madhubs/12-express-middleware/lab-maddy/README.md

   I added the following to my package.json scripts:
   "debugger": "node inspect server.js",

+  I've added the server.js to the lib directory.

   Then in terminal, within the project directory, type: npm run debugger